[All]

 2. Type "command" into the field [Enter]

-Create a directory or navigate to where you want to store your
+Create a directory or navigate to where you want to store your source, for example:

 3. Type "cd"